-Tara Mikolay (from Chappaqua, New York, USA) started Desires by Mikolay almost 19 years ago.
+Tara Mikolay (from Chappaqua, New York, USA) started Desires by Mikolay about 19 years ago.

 I am Tara Mikolay, one of the co-founders of Desires by Mikolay, a brand offering fine and designer jewelry, fashion and gift items, custom design and jewelry repair.

 It is a personal motto that we never stop moving.
 We are constantly accessing how the business functions, if we are serving our customers properly, and what we can do to improve.
 Currently we are working on offering our customers even MORE ways to shop remotely.
 We want to make it an easy process for them to celebrate all their special occasions with us.

 Adrienne Catone (from Happy Valley, OR) started Faerie's Dance about 18 years ago.